 For Jane, and anyone else who would find it helpful, here is my branch:

 Mum and Dad: Dad died in 1987, three weeks after I moved to Newark.
 Mum will celebrate her 97th birthday on 2nd October 2019 in her Care home in Brockenhurst,

 I married Vivien in June 1963.
 She died in September 1965, having given birth to Michael in April 1964.
-Our son Michael – ten days old in the picture – is married to Heidi.
-They have three children, therefore my grandchildren, Emily 20, Oliver 18, and Alice 14 at the time of first writing this post.
+Our son Michael – ten days old in the picture was married to Heidi.
+Their three children, therefore my grandchildren, Emily 20, Oliver 18, and Alice 14 at the time of first writing this post.
 Michael died on 13th February 2019.

 This is where it begins to get complicated, as if it weren’t already.
 You may like to pause and take stock.